Jean-Baptiste-Lasselle/camunda-survey/README.md

 ##  Create A task

-Just GUI clicks n' drops
+Just GUI clicks n' drops at http://poste-devops-typique:8091/camunda

 ## Implement the task in NodeJS